 What is a Statutory Holiday in Canada?

 Is Family Day a statutory holiday?
 To answer that, we first need to understand what a statutory holiday is.
 The term statutory holiday is thrown around quite a lot but it is often misunderstood.
 Simply put, a statutory holiday is a designated day that is a paid day off for all employees.
-A national statutory holiday is one that happens all across Canada.
-Some provinces also have their own statutory holidays that are only observed in that province.
+A national statutory holiday happens all across Canada.
+Some provinces also have statutory holidays that are only observed in that province.

 There are currently 5 nationwide statutory holidays in Canada: